ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Create a mount target with the API
 {: #fs-create-mount-target-api}

-This request creates or adds a mount target to an already existing file share.
+This request creates or adds a mount target to an existing file share.

 ```curl
 curl -X POST \